Battle of Blair Mountain: Battle

-By August 29 the battle was fully underway.
+On August 29, the titular battle began in earnest.
 Chafin's men, though outnumbered, had the advantage of higher positions and better weaponry.
 Private planes were hired to drop homemade bombs on the miners.
 A combination of poison gas and explosive bombs left over from World War I were dropped in several locations near the towns of Jeffery, Sharples and Blair.
 At least one did not explode and was recovered by the miners; it was used months later to great effect as evidence for the defense during treason and murder trials.
 On orders from General Billy Mitchell, Army bombers from Maryland were also used for aerial surveillance.
-One Martin bomber crashed on its return flight, killing the three crew members.
+One Martin bomber crashed on its return flight, killing four of the five crew members.

 On August 30, Morgan appointed Colonel William Eubanks of the West Virginia National Guard to command the government and volunteer forces confronting the miners.
-Sporadic gun battles continued for a week, with the miners at one time nearly breaking through to the town of Logan and their target destinations, the non-unionized Logan and Mingo counties to the south.
-Up to 30 deaths were reported by Chafin's side and 50–100 on the union miners' side, with hundreds more injured or wounded.
+Sporadic gun battles continued for a week, with the miners at one time nearly breaking through to the town of Logan and their target destinations (the non-unionized Logan and Mingo counties to the south).
+Gatling guns and machine guns were employed by both sides.
 Chafin's forces consisted of 90 men from Bluefield, West Virginia; 40 from Huntington, West Virginia; and about 120 from the West Virginia State Police.
-Three of Chafin's forces, two volunteers and a deputy sheriff, were killed, and one miner was fatally wounded.
+Three of Chafin's forces (two volunteers and a deputy sheriff) were killed, and one miner was fatally wounded.

 Federal troops arrived by September 2.
 The miners, many of whom were veterans themselves, were unwilling to fire on U.S. troops.
 Bill Blizzard passed the word for the miners to start heading home the following day.
-Miners fearing jail and confiscation of their guns found clever ways to hide rifles and handguns in the woods before leaving Logan County.
+Miners fearing jail and confiscation of their guns concealed their firearms in the woods before leaving Logan County.
 Some were found later, along with many spent and live cartridges which helped archeologists reconstruct the course of the fighting.

 After the battle, 985 miners were indicted for murder, conspiracy to commit murder, accessory to murder, and treason against the State of West Virginia.
-Though some were acquitted by sympathetic juries, others were imprisoned for years.
-The last was paroled in 1925.
-At Blizzard's trial, the unexploded bomb was used as evidence of the government and companies' brutality, and he was acquitted.
+Though the majority were acquitted by sympathetic juries, others were imprisoned for up to four years, with the last being paroled in 1925.
+At Blizzard's trial, the unexploded bomb was used as evidence against the government and companies, and he was acquitted.